-- 1. New business activities are established as a result in a change in Council's structure or as a result of the establishment of new business ventures. - 2.
-Existing businesses are divested. - 3.
-Annual expenditure threshold levels are reached or not (generally impacting on significant business activities); and
+- 1. Annual expenditure threshold levels advised by the Minister are reached or not (generally impacting on significant business activities); and - 2.
+New business activities are established as a result in a change in Council's structure or as a result of the establishment of new business ventures.